FREQUENTLY ASKED QUESTIONS

 No, if you are attending a session for CE credit.

-If you are attending a session for CE credit, you must attend the entire session or you will not earn the credit.
+If you are attending a CE Session for CE credit, you must attend the entire session, or you will not earn the credit.

 No. Current APA policy on recording sessions is as follows:

-You can also contact presenters directly after APA 2024 to request a copy of the presentation, whether or not you attended the session.
-The presenters' workplace/university is noted in the session information.
-Abstracts for most of the presentations will also be available in APA’s PsycEXTRA
+You can also contact presenters directly after APA 2026 to request a copy of the presentation, whether or not you attended the session.
+The presenters' affiliation is noted in the session information.
+In addition, abstracts for most of the presentations will also be available in APA’s PsycEXTRA.

-You can cancel or change your hotel room by contacting the APA official housing company, onPeak.
-All information about your housing is on the confirmation email you received when you reserved your hotel.
+All information about your housing is in the confirmation email you received when you reserved your hotel.

-APA will not have a Kids’ Place/childcare available during APA 2024.
+APA will not have childcare available during APA 2026.
 Please check with your hotel to see if they offer childcare services.
 Each hotel has different offerings and requirements.
-In addition, several private companies in the Seattle area offer childcare services.

 Planning Your Schedule